 “The Crosstown Classic United Way Challenge provides a perfect opportunity to partner with our incredible friends at Oxford School District and Lafayette County School District to produce positive outcomes throughout the LOU community,” UWOLC Executive Director Kurt Brummett said.
 “Whether someone gives to help support the Chargers or Commodores, every donation makes a meaningful difference and no contribution is too small to make a significant impact, especially to the person or family who ultimately benefits.”

-Oxford currently leads the series over Lafayette 4-2 after winning last year’s Crosstown Classic United Way Challenge.
+Oxford currently leads the series over Lafayette 4-3 after the Commodores won last year’s Crosstown Classic United Way Challenge.
 The rivalry will be fierce again this year as both districts seek to bring home the trophy and earn bragging rights.

 The funds raised through the competition will help the UWOLC continue to improve health, advance education, promote financial stability, and meet basic needs within the LOU community as it has done for more than 50 years.
 The organization funds The Leap Frog Program, Boys & Girls Clubs of North Mississippi, LOU Reads Coalition, Lovepacks, and several other initiatives that support students and families from both school districts.